HomeTips & Hacks3 Easy Steps To Boost Security For Your eCommerce Business

 Ensure anything you add to your site is secure

-Over the lifecycle of your business, you will be adding extra software and apps to your website to adopt new innovations or add benefits for customers.
+Over the lifecycle of your business, you will be adding extra software and apps to your website to adopt innovations or add benefits for customers.

-Software and apps created this way use a security first standpoint where the developer is responsible for security, and it is not added later by the security team.
+Software and apps created this way use a security-first standpoint where the developer is responsible for security, and it is not added later by the security team.
 This will leave you better protected and give you greater peace of mind.

-#3 End user training
+#3 End-user training

 end user training

-You might not think that you are too small to bother with – but most cyberattacks happen to small businesses.
+You might not think you are too small to bother with – but most cyberattacks happen to small businesses.
 One of the most common ways this can happen is through a person opening some form of communication (most often an email) and falling victim to a virus.

-Implementing end user training can go a long way to stopping that from happening, as it will make them aware of the threats and how to deal with them.
+Implementing end-user training can go a long way to stopping that from happening, as it will make them aware of the threats and how to deal with them.

 Do not exclude yourself from this training either, as it could happen to anybody, regardless of their position in the company.